AntoineComeau/Lfuncff/README.md

 -Settings can be changed after the line "public static void main(String args[])"

--The code is unoptimized, messy, and lacks comments.
-Please contact antoine[dot]comeau-lapointe[at]concordia[dot]ca for support.

 # Console output interpretation example (using p=29;d=2;ell=7)
 **n=1**                              ----- degree of field extension of F_p to compute the characters